 The way to address the need for responsible pet ownership is not only through legislation but also through public education.
 As individuals, we should consider adopting locally instead of buying pets.

-Veterinarian at Hastings Veterinary Hospital, Burnaby since 2005 and BC’s first Veterinary Dermatology Resident.
+Veterinarian at Hastings Veterinary Hospital, Burnaby since 2005.

 *This was originally published in Burnaby Now in their August 2013 issue